Tomaz612/SIEM-Honeypot-Sentinel-Lab/README.md

 - Generate a failed login attempt via RDP (as performed in the previous step)

-- Re-run the query — the log should now appear:
+- Re-run the query — the corresponding event should now appear:

 ![No Logs](images/failed-login-log.png)